Lesson 6 | Name servers |

 When an organization registers a new domain, it is required to supply the DNS administrators at the InterNIC with the IP address of an authoritative server for its zones.
 The primary server is distinguished by the fact that the DNS data for its zone is stored on the server host’s local disk in a set of files called zone files.

-Secondary servers
+Secondary Servers

 In addition to its primary server, a zone may have one or more secondary servers.
 A secondary server provides an alternative source for information on the zone.
 Secondary servers allow for load distribution (so that the authoritative server need not answer every query) and provide a backup (in case the authoritative server crashes or is down for maintenance.)